Sintashta

 Sintashta (Note: /sɪntɑːʃˈtɑː/; Синташта́, /ru/) is an archaeological site in Chelyabinsk Oblast, Russia.
 It is the remains of a fortified settlement dating to the Bronze Age, c.
 2100–1800 BC, and is the type site of the Sintashta culture.
 The site has been characterised as a "fortified metallurgical industrial center."

 Archaeology

+The Sintashta complex of archaeological sites includes the fortified settlement of Sintashta, the Large Sintashta Kurgan, the Sintashta burial ground, the Sintashta III Kurgan, and the Small Sintashta burial ground (without a kurgan).
+It was discovered in 1968 by an expedition from the Ural State University.
+Research and excavations were conducted by the Ural-Kazakhstan Archaeological Expedition under the direction of V. F. Gening and G. B. Zdanovich until 1986.
+Senior Ural-area archaeologists L. N. Koryakova, V. I. Stefanov, and N. B. Vinogradov also participated in the study of the Sintashta complex.

+Location

 Sintashta is situated in the steppe just east of the southern Ural Mountains.
 The site is named for the adjacent Sintashta River, a tributary to the Tobol.
 The shifting course of the river over time has destroyed half of the site, leaving behind thirty one of the approximately fifty or sixty houses in the settlement.

+The better known settlement of Arkaim is about 30 kilometers from Sintashta.
+Arkaim is located along the Bolshaya Karaganka River, which is a tributary of Ural (river).
+From the source of the Sintashta River to the source of Bolshaya Karaganka River it's a straight line of 6 kilometers — across the watershed.
+There are several other ancient settlements in this same area, including the Bolshekaraganskiy kurgan.
+The Alakul settlement, which is the type site of the related Alakul culture is located to the northeast along the Miass (river), a tributary of the Tobol river.